corlou/portfolio-2021-revamp-netlify/content/works/litepages.md

 <br>

 <p>
   LitePages is an all in one back-end business platform.
-They take care of everything so the tradies and small businesses can do what they do best.
-I was the front-end engineer and therefore responsible for building & maintaining the front-end for a customer-facing HR & advertising platform, including porting the project to the Vue JS framework, and actively collaborating with the in-house UI/UX team for feature development.
+They take care of everything (marketing, payroll, timesheets, job bookings and many other features) so that tradies and small businesses can do what they do best - the job at hand.
+I was the front-end engineer and therefore responsible for building & maintaining the interface, including porting the project to the Vue JS framework and actively collaborating with the in-house UI/UX team for future developments.
 </p>

 <br>

 <!-- IMAGES -->
 <p>
-    I helped build the portal where tradies and small business can sign up to the platform.
-At first, it wqas writting in Pug and we kept it alive for a while as there was paying customers on it.
-However, we came to the conclusion that we needed to migrate it over it to Nuxt due to security and better user experience.
+    I specifically built the front-end of the portal where tradies and small business can sign up to the platform.
+At first, it was developed in Pug and the team and I maintined it (as there were paying customers).
+While at the same time, we started to build a new, mobile responsive, and more secure platform in Vue/Nuxt to ehnace our user experience.
 </p>
 <div class="container">
     <div class="row"> <!-- First Row -->